Susith Weerasekara: Role during War on Terror

-Speaking to the Daily Mirror newspaper Rear Admiral Weerasekara, then Commander of the Eastern Naval Area not only denied these rumors on the escape of Prabhakaran but issued and open challenge to attempt it if the LTTE leader dared.
+Speaking to the Daily Mirror newspaper Rear Admiral Weerasekara, then Commander of the Eastern Naval Area not only denied these rumours on the escape of Prabhakaran but issued and open challenge to attempt it if the LTTE leader dared.
 At this time naval ships under his command in the Eastern Naval Area were maintaining a tight blockade to prevent any escape of major LTTE leaders by sea.